dgarcia360/NEMPay/README.md

 * Run `npm install` from the project root.
 * Run `ionic serve` in a terminal from the project root.
 * Profit

-**Note:** How to publish an app can be found here `http://ionicframework.com/docs/v1/guide/publishing.html`.

 ### Contributing
 See [CONTRIBUTING.md](https://github.com/dgarcia360/NEMPay/blob/master/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/dgarcia360/NEMPay/blob/master/CODE_OF_CONDUCT.md) :tada::+1: